 The local economy is based upon strawberries, coffee, pimento and ají pepper.

-At first we thought he was your token creepy tourist stalker, but eventually figured it out (after 20 minutes — of agony, I’m sure…), at which point Lori and I retired momentarily to our quarters to give the modest gentleman a chance to privately dash his privates across the fenced-in yard and into his house.
+At first we thought he was your token creepy tourist stalker, but eventually figured it out (after 20 minutes — of agony for him, I’m sure…), at which point Lori and I retired momentarily to our quarters to give the modest gentleman a chance to privately dash his privates across the fenced-in yard and into his house.
 We didn’t see his head poke around the corner for the rest of the evening and like to think he finally made it out of there.

 With a rockstar claim like that, it may not surprise you that this measurement is vehemently disputed by Duarte’s rival sister peak, La Pelona, which not only stands at a mere 10,150 ft.
 (3,094m) but can’t even muster up a Wikipedia page of its own.
-Pathetic, Pelona.
-Pathetic.

 Alright, so the half-finished staircase and pieces of bridge kindling strewn about don’t exactly scream MAGICAL, but they also don’t inspire confidence, which of course spells intrigue and ADVENTURE!

 BEHOLD!
 The pristine majesty of Jimenoa Falls (pronounced HeemmaynOah FAHllz for all you non-native speakers out there).